 At Easter Road, Shankly took over from good friend Jock Stein who had moved to Celtic and recommended him as his successor.
 Although he led the team to a Scottish League Cup Final appearance, took charge when they competed as Toronto City in the U.S Soccer League and oversaw some fine performances in Europe he was again hampered by the sale of his best players and, in 1969 decided to retire.

 He then took a part-time job as a scout for Nottingham Forest but was soon lured back into management at Stirling Albion, eventually moving on to become General Manager and then joining the board.

 In 1975 he suffered serious injuries after being involved in a car accident along with Jock Stein but he survived, living for 7 more years before succumbing to a heart attack whilst attending an SFA meeting in 1982.

 In 1999 Dundee renamed one of their stands ‘The Bob Shankly Stand’ a fitting honour to a man who was the key figure in their most successful period.

-Bob’s death came just eight months after that of the younger brother in whose shadow he had often been.
+Bob’s death came just eight months after that of the younger brother in who’s shadow he had often been.
 But he did enough during that golden spell at Dens Park, and throughout his managerial career where he often laid the foundations for others to enjoy success, to prove that he too deserves a place among football’s managerial elite.